 Split your target audience into smaller segments and test different variations within each segment.
 Create a separate web page for each audience segment if needed.
 This allows you to gather insights on what resonates best with different audience subsets.

 Experiment with different ad placements, platforms, or targeting options to discover new opportunities for optimization.

 Continuously iterate and refine your ad campaigns based on the results of A/B testing and experimentation.
 Implement the learnings to improve your ad performance over time.

 Summing it up

-CPM is a basic metric for measuring ad revenue for every thousand impressions.
-Whereas pay per click, pay per action, and other models are better suited for performance campaigns cost per thousand impressions is the most winning pricing model for brand awareness campaigns.
-The cost per impression is generally lower than per action or click, additionally, the CPM campaign itself can potentially generate more clicks out of thousand impressions if the advertising offer is interesting to the users.
+Whereas pay-per-click and pay-per-action are better suited for performance campaigns, CPM campaigns turned into the industry standard as they are winning for brand awareness and drawing in web traffic.
+The advertiser pays less; additionally, the CPM campaign itself can potentially generate more clicks out of 1000 impressions if the advertising offer is interesting to the users.

-Start getting benefits from CPM ad campaigns on SmartyAds DSP!
+Start getting benefits from the CPM campaign on SmartyAds DSP!